Phenomenal Woman by Maya Angelou– Complete Poem Explanation | Summary & Analysis

 Antonym: Narrowness

-Example: The span of the bridge is very wide.
+Example: The span of the bridge is very large.

 Synonym: Step